-Cats should never be given acetaminophen.
-They lack certain enzymes that the liver needs to safely break down the drug.
+Acetaminophen is fatal to cats.
+Cats should never be given acetaminophen because they lack certain enzymes that the liver needs to safely break down the drug.

 - Before giving any NSAID to your dog or cat, talk with your veterinarian.
 Tell him or her if your pet:

-- Has a history of gastrointestinal problems, such as stomach or intestinal ulcers, or has had surgery on the stomach or intestines.
-Even if your pet hasn’t had any gastrointestinal problems in the past, that doesn’t mean he or she has a healthy digestive tract.
+- Has a history of digestive problems, such as stomach or intestinal ulcers, or has had surgery on the stomach or intestines.
+Even if your pet hasn’t had any digestive problems in the past, that doesn’t mean he or she has a healthy digestive tract.
 Dogs and cats can have stomach and intestinal ulcers without showing signs.

 - Is on any other medication.
 It’s not recommended to give two different NSAIDs, or an NSAID and a steroid, at the same time.

 - During and after NSAID therapy, monitor your pet for side effects, such as vomiting, diarrhea, bloody or tar-colored stool, decreased appetite, decreased activity level, yellowing of the whites of the eyes, and yellowing of the gums.
 These signs can occur even in a previously healthy pet.
 If you notice any side effects, stop giving the drug and call your veterinarian.